 Minimally Invasive Kidney Surgery in Sarasota, FL

 Dr. Daniel Kaplon is a board-certified urologist and fellowship-trained in robotics and minimally invasive surgery.
-If you have been diagnosed with kidney cancer and are considering surgery, contact da Vinci specialist Dr. Kaplon to discuss kidney surgery at our urology clinic in Sarasota, FL.
-Call Dr. Kaplon at (941) 917-5400 to schedule your da Vinci consultation today!
+Dr. Kaplon has over 10 years of experience conducting kidney cancer testing and providing minimally invasive treatment for men and women in the Sarasota area.
+If you are exhibiting symptoms of kidney cancer or have been diagnosed and seeking specialized care, contact da Vinci specialist Dr. Kaplon to discuss kidney surgery at our urology clinic in Sarasota, FL.
+For more information on kidney cancer, minimally invasive surgery, and your care, please call (941) 917-5400 to schedule your da Vinci consultation today!

 Learn about kidney cancer surgery and understand your options